 Fig. 2 presents a graphical illustration of these concepts.
-Planetary Health, One Health, and EcoHealth principles are frequently used at the local and regional levels to increase awareness, engage communities, and promote policies and practices that enhance sustainable and resilient health systems of both people and the ecosystems (for Planetary Health see [25,26,27]; for One Health see [28,29,30,31,32]; for EcoHealth see [33,34,35,36].
+Planetary Health, One Health, and EcoHealth principles are frequently used at the local and regional levels to increase awareness, engage communities, and promote policies and practices that enhance sustainable and resilient health systems of both people and the ecosystems (for Planetary Health, see [25,26,27]; for One Health see [28,29,30,31,32]; for EcoHealth see [33,34,35,36].
 However, different groups of experts and global platforms emphasize these concepts differently, leading to various concerns.
-These include: (i) how they differ in advocacy, conceptual application, and implementation; (ii) who the experts are in the global South and North and how they are using/applying these concepts; (iii) where the studies of these concepts are concentrated.
+These include: (i) how they differ in advocacy, conceptual application, and implementation (ii) How experts from different disciplines are concentrated in researching these concepts. ; (iii) where the studies of these concepts are concentrated.
 Other concerns are: (i) who the founders and organizations are that are working to advance the concept; (ii) what fundamental questions are answered by these concepts; (iii) how they differ in terms of focus and scope, emphases, and critical considerations; and (iv) how the studies differ in distinction, resemblance, and alignment.
-Finding the answers to these questions in order to successfully design coordinated interventions to address human and ecosystem health is the objective of this study.
+Finding the answers to these questions to successfully design coordinated interventions to address human and ecosystem health is the objective of this study.